-"O Israel, return unto the Lord thy God; For thou hast fallen by thine iniquity.
-Take with you words, and turn to the Lord: say unto Him, Take away all iniquity, and receive us graciously: so will we render the calves [offerings] of our lips.
-Asshur shall not save us; we will not ride upon horses: neither will we say any more to the work of our hands, Ye are our gods: for in Thee the fatherless findeth mercy."
+1 O Israel, return unto the Lord Your God; for you have fallen by your iniquity.

+- 2 Take with you words, and turn to the Lord: say unto Him, Take away all iniquity, and receive us graciously: so will we render the calves [offerings] of our lips. - 3 Asshur shall not save us; we will not ride upon horses: neither will we say any more to the work of our hands, You are our gods: for in You the fatherless finds mercy.

 There is no doubt but that it is sin and righteousness that the Lord is here speaking of.
 He tells His people, who have departed from Him, to return, and He tells them what to say when they return.
 Note that they are to say that they will not any more trust in the work of their hands.
 Their works are not to be from self, but those that are wrought in God.
-Now see the assurance that He gives those who thus turn to Him:-
+Now see the assurance that He gives those who thus turned away from him: